Messaging Hub

 1. Epoch Coordination Flow

-The Messaging Hub aggregates veCVE lock points across all chains using Wormhole's Cross-Chain Query (CCQ) system.
+The Messaging Hub aggregates points across all chains using Wormhole's Cross-Chain Query (CCQ) system.
 This data drives protocol-wide reward distribution based on the proportional vote-escrow locking across the entire ecosystem.

 2. Fee Distribution Flow